phanan/virtualmin-nginx-config-hook/README.md

 # virtualmin-nginx-config-hook

-A Virtualmin hook to generate a nginx server config file post Apache server setup
+A Virtualmin hook to generate a nginx server config file post Apache server setup.